torrespro/training-be-module-01/enterprise-integration-module/README.md

 - Configure the **enterprise-integration-module** login provider with the portal security setup.

+  Open **webapp/portalserver/src/main/resources/META-INF/spring/backbase-portal-business-security.xml**.

-  Open **webapp/portalserver/src/main/resources/META-INF/spring/backbase-portal-business-security.xml** (If the file can not be found, copy it from **webapps/portalserver/target/portalserver/WEB-INF/lib/security-portalserver-5.x.x.x.jar!/META-INF/spring/backbase-portal-business-security.xml**.
-If the **lib** folder does not exist, run the portal webapp using **mvn jetty:run-exploded**.) and add the login provider for the player management module:
+  > If the file can not be found, copy it from **webapps/portalserver/target/portalserver/WEB-INF/lib/security-portalserver-5.x.x.x.jar!/META-INF/spring/backbase-portal-business-security.xml**.
+If the **lib** folder does not exist, run the portal webapp using **mvn jetty:run-exploded**.

+  Add the login provider for the player management module:

   ```xml
   <beans:bean id="playerAuthenticationProvider"